huangwb8/m2w/README.md

 - REST requests now honor a configurable timeout (default 30s) so you can tune slow sites instead of hard failures.
 - Password mode was refactored into `m2w.password.*` modules while keeping `up_password` for backward compatibility.
 - Project maintenance follows vibe coding practices to keep the codebase consistent and lightweight.
+- You can exclude specific local files in `myblog.py` so they never enter the upload/update pipeline (useful for docs like `AGENTS.md`, `CLAUDE.md`, etc.).

 ## Install